Things to Do at the Scene of the Accident

 In the case of the other party being uninsured, you’ll need to have uninsured motorist coverage.
 No deductibles apply for UMPD claims, though.

 After Scene of the Accident Legal Steps

-We will help with anything you need to enable you to get the compensation and support you deserve.
-We strive in helping individuals who have been wrongfully harmed and our legal advisers have successfully settled many cases in San Diego for a long time.
+We will assist you with anything you require in order for you to receive the compensation and support you are entitled to.
+We are dedicated to assisting individuals who have been wrongly wronged, and our legal counsel has successfully resolved numerous instances in San Diego throughout the years.